 Saying all this though, regardless of the initial amount, the final cup has a caffeine content that is anywhere from 2 to 4.5 milligrams of caffeine, which is really a minuscule amount and won’t have much of an effect on the drinker.
 Compared to the initial 50 to 140 mg of caffeine, you can see how much caffeine is being removed.
 However, there are some exceptional cases of supposedly “decaf coffee” that can contain up to 30mg of caffeine but those are true exceptions.
 One of these exceptions is the decaf coffee available at coffee chains like Starbuck; a Starbucks decaf coffee can have anywhere from 20 mg to 30 mg of caffeine depending on its size.

 How Is Coffee Decaffeinated?

 There are a few different processes for decaffeinating beans, each of which uses an element to draw out the caffeine from the beans.
 The three most commonly used processes are the solvent-based process, the Swiss water process, and the carbon dioxide process.
 Each such decaffeination process is used today to remove as much caffeine as possible from the beans.

 The solvent-based process uses a solvent made from methylene chloride, ethyl acetate, and water are used to draw out caffeine from presoaked, unroasted beans, after which the solvent evaporates leaving the coffee bean with a lot less caffeine.
-The decaffeination agent, like methylene chloride or ethyl acetate, pulls the caffeine out of the green coffee beans while they soak in the solution.
+The decaffeination agent, like methylene chloride or ethyl acetate, pulls the caffeine out of the green coffee beans while they soak in the solution – Do Cappuccinos have caffeine in them?

-The Swiss water process is the most effective and only organic way to decaffeinate the coffee beans.
-This process uses osmosis to extract the caffeine from unroasted coffee beans, leaving them up to 99.9% free of caffeine.
+The Swiss water process is the most effective and only organic way to decaffeinate coffee beans.
+This process uses osmosis to extract the caffeine from unroasted coffee beans, leaving them up to 99.9% free of caffeine (Does Tea have more Caffeine than Coffee?
+Which provides more Energy?).

 The carbon dioxide process is the newest of the lot.
-It uses the CO2 that naturally exists in the beans to remove the caffein.
+It uses the CO2 that naturally exists in the beans to remove the caffeine.
 This process of using carbon dioxide leaves the flavor of the coffee true to the original, but conducting it is expensive.

 Is It Bad for You?